csauza/csauza.github.io/resources.md

 ---
 layout: post
-title: Example Content
+title: Resources
-description: >
+#description: >
-  Howdy!
-This is an example blog post that shows several types of HTML content supported in this theme.
+  #Curious about diving into the world of cybersecurity?
 sitemap: false
 hide_last_modified: true
 ---